 Rose McAdoo:

-It’s definitely a large body of work because it has mirrored my career path, which has been long and diverse.
-I started working in food when I was 14 years old and have worked in the food service industry in various capacities since.
-[I’ve done] everything from running restaurants, to working in bakeries, to doing large off-site catering events.
-When I moved to Brooklyn I worked in a chocolate factory and on a rooftop farm in New York.
-This all eventually led me to work at a cake shop in Brooklyn and that’s really where the skills that I use now really came into play and where I learnt a lot.
-I worked there for 4 years doing mostly high end wedding cakes and celebration cakes for big events and then took a job offer in Antarctica in 2018.
-I worked as a chef down there for two seasons and then eventually got put onto the Winter Search and Rescue team, learnt a lot of new skills and that really helped me pivot my career into working more in the outdoor industry and with the sciences.
-I applied for a job as a glacier guide in Alaska where I had a long running history with, but had never worked as a guide (there) before.
-That is what I’m currently doing!
-I just finished my season last week so I’m in my transition period, about to head to Antarctica.
-I’ve just finished my third season as a glacier guide and those two locations and those two science areas are where I focus my work on now.
-I’m still doing all the cake work but not necessarily as my full-time profession.
-I’m managing to work outside and in industries that I love and I’m really learning a lot, then I’m using the cakes to really tell stories about that work.
-So it feels very full circle but it’s definitely taken a long time to get here and it’s definitely a non-traditional path.
+It’s definitely a wide body of work because it has mirrored my career path, which has been long and diverse.
+I started working in food when I was 14 years old; [I’ve done] everything from running restaurants to working in bakeries to executing large off-site catering events.
+Eventually I landed my dream job at Nine Cakes in Brooklyn and that’s really where I learned a lot of the skills that I use now.
+I worked there for 4 years creating high-end wedding and celebration cakes before taking a job offer in Antarctica in 2018.
+I worked as a chef down there for two seasons before gaining a position on the Winter Search and Rescue team during covid.
+That allowed me to pivot my pastry career toward the outdoor industry and the sciences.
+To keep those skills fresh, I spent my last three summers working as an ice climbing glacier guide in Alaska.
+I’ve just finished my third season as a glacier guide and Alaska and Antarctica are the two areas where I focus my work now.
+I’ve spent the last four years exploring how to continue producing creative cakes while shifting my full-time profession out of the kitchen.
+I’m now managing to work outside, explore new opportunities that I love, and learning a ton – then I’m using cake design to tell deeper stories about what I’ve found most intriguing or astonishing.
+It feels very full circle but I can assure you it’s taken a long time to get here and it’s definitely been a challenging, non-traditional path.

 JG: